jotonedev/algorithm-project/README.md

 ### What is Cython

 Cython is a static compiler for both the Python programming languages.
-It allows to write C extensions for Python, which can be used to optimize the code.
+It allows writing C extensions for Python, which can be used to optimize the code.

 By using Cython, we can write the algorithm in C and compile it to a Python module, which can be imported and used in the benchmarking tool.